jhuckaby/logalert/README.md

 },
 ```

-For using local sendmail via the command-line:
+Here is how to use local sendmail via the command-line:

 ```json
 "mail_settings": {